annihilatorq/lazy_import/README.md

 ```

 > [!IMPORTANT]\
-> With this call you can call absolutely any export from the DLL module you need, this is useful for conveniently calling undocumented functions.
+> With this importer you can call absolutely any export from the DLL module you need, this is useful for conveniently calling undocumented functions.

 ## Detailed example